miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 A matrix, likewise, is a grid of numbers.
 Multiplying a matrix by a vector can be interpreted as applying a transformation to it.
-For instance, this 2x2 matrix rotates the vector $\theta$ radians around the origin.
+For instance, this 2x2 matrix rotates the vector $\theta$ radians around the origin:

 $$
   \begin{bmatrix}